 Parasite: Strongyloides stercoralis (syn.
 Strongyloides canis)

 Common name: Intestinal threadworm

-Host: Dogs, humans ± cats
+Host: Dogs, humans, cats

 Pre-patent period: 6-10 days; autoinfection possible

-Location of adults: Small intestine

-Distribution: Worldwide

-Transmission route: percutaneous, trans-mammary and auto-infection
+Transmission route: Percutaneous, trans-mammary and auto-infection [i.e., rhabditiform larvae become infective filariform larvae, which can penetrate either the intestinal mucosa

-Zoonotic: Yes
+(internal autoinfection) or the skin of the perianal area (external autoinfection)]

-Most dogs are asymptomatic, developing a strong immunity to infection and stop shedding larvae within the first 8-12 weeks of life.
+Most dogs are asymptomatic, developing a strong immunity to infection following transmammary infection and stop shedding larvae within the first 8-12 weeks of life.
 In young pups, mild and self-limiting watery or mucus diarrhoea may result.
-In heavy infections, wasting and signs of bronchopneumonia due to migrating of auto-infective larvae may be present.
+Use of corticosteroids or a reduction in immunocompetence predisposes to autoinfection.
+In these instances, wasting and signs of bronchopneumonia due to migration of auto-infective larvae may be present.
 Pododermatitis may result from percutaneous penetration of larvae.

 The Baermann technique (SOP 3) is the test of choice for larval isolation and identification.
-Strongyle eggs possess a first stage larvae (Fig 1), which may be isolated on standard faecal flotation (S.G.
-1.20).
-(SOP 1) The first-stage larvae can be recognized via their prominent genital primordium (Fig 2) and must be differentiated from larvae of lungworms
+Eggs possess first-stage larvae (Fig 1), which may be isolated on standard faecal flotation (S.G.
+1.20) (SOP 1).
+The first-stage larvae can be recognized via their prominent genital primordium (Fig 2) and must be differentiated from larvae of lungworms (Fig 3) and hookworms.
+Diagnosis of Strongyloides spp. infection is complicated by the fact that larvae may be very low in number or absent from the faeces, even in symptomatic cases.
+In these cases, faeces can be tested multiple times (3 times over the course of 5 to 7 days).

 Figure 1 Strongyloides eggs containing first stage larvae on faecal flotation.
-(Image credit: The University of Melbourne parasitology image library.)
+(Image credit: The University of Melbourne parasitology image library)

 Figure 2 Larva of Strongyloides spp. containing a prominent genital primordium (arrow).
-(Image credit: The University of Melbourne parasitology image library.)
+(Image credit: The University of Melbourne parasitology image library)